he1ex-tG/ConverterData/README.md

   `IdTimestampDTO` - is used to control the files amount (and its main purpose of poor [service](#3-service) layer).

+  `FileUploadDTO` - is used to upload structured file data instead multipart file form.

 The first two DTOs are in the form of classes, the last one is in the form of an interface.
 [SpringData](https://spring.io/projects/spring-data) automatically